Tecumseh's confederacy: Rise of Tecumseh

-By 1808 Tecumseh began to be seen as a leader by his community.
+By 1808, Tecumseh began to be seen as a leader by his community.
 He was outraged by the continued loss of land to the Americans and he began to travel around the southern Great Lakes region to visit village leaders and urge them to stop cooperating with the Americans and threatening to kill chiefs who continued to work with the Americans.

 Tecumseh had possibly as many as 5,000 warriors at his disposal scattered across the northwest.

-In late 1808 the British in Canada approached him to form an alliance, but he refused.
+In late 1808, British authorities in Canada approached him to form an alliance, but he refused.
 It was not until 1810 that the Americans first took notice of him.
 Tecumseh eventually emerged as the leader of the confederation, but it was built upon a foundation established by the religious appeal of his younger brother.

 Quickly becoming the dominant Native American leader in the northwestern United States, Tecumseh turned his attention to the south.
-In 1811 he traveled to meet with leaders of the Five Civilized Tribes in the hope of uniting them with him in the confederacy in the north.
+In 1811, he traveled to meet with leaders of the Five Civilized Tribes in the hope of uniting them with him in the confederacy in the north.
 With their help he believed they would be powerful enough to defy the Americans who would be forced to fight against them across the entire thousand-mile wide frontier.
 He was met with resistance and rejection, and only a fraction of the Creeks accepted his call to arms, leading to the later Creek War.

 Tecumseh's War

 Tensions had already been rising rapidly, as people became aware of Tecumseh's war aims.
 While he was still in the south a preemptive strike was launched against Prophetstown, defeating his brother and a force of 500–700 warriors in the Battle of Tippecanoe.
 The defeat was a terrible blow for the confederacy, which never fully recovered.

 Tecumseh returned and began to rebuild the confederacy.
 Allying with the British in Canada at the outbreak of the War of 1812, Tecumseh now had a supply of rifles, bullets and gunpowder.
-Tecumseh began a series of coordinated raids, attacking American posts in areas the British had ceded to the U.S. The Americans responded quickly and launched a second campaign, destroying Prophetstown a second time.
+Tecumseh began a series of coordinated raids, attacking American posts in areas the British had ceded to the US.
+The Americans responded quickly and launched a second campaign, destroying Prophetstown a second time.
 The American frontiersmen had a grievance that motivated their demand for war in 1812.

 Overall, Tecumseh's confederacy played a crucial role in causing the War of 1812, and in early operations in the west.
-In 1812 Tecumseh's warriors, as shock troops, assisted a small force of 700 British regulars and Canadian militia to force the surrender of 2,500 American soldiers, by threatening to massacre any captives of the Siege of Detroit.
-General William Hull surrendered Fort Detroit in August 1812 to Sir Isaac Brock, whom was a confidant to Tecumseh, without a fight.
+In 1812, Tecumseh's warriors, as shock troops, assisted a small force of 700 British regulars and Canadian militia to force the surrender of 2,500 American soldiers, by threatening to massacre any captives of the Siege of Detroit, as they would later during the River Raisin Massacre.
+General William Hull surrendered Fort Detroit in August 1812 to Sir Isaac Brock, who was a confidant to Tecumseh, without a fight.
 Tecumseh's frontier war forced the Americans into rearguard actions, which divided their forces and prevented them from concentrating large enough numbers to successfully invade and occupy the strategically important area of Lower Canada (Quebec).